dustinblackman/oatmeal/README.md

       --ollama-url <ollama-url>
           Ollama API URL when using the Ollama backend. [env: OATMEAL_OLLAMA_URL=] [default: http://localhost:11434] --openai-url <openai-url>
           OpenAI API URL when using the OpenAI backend.
-Can be swapped to a compatiable proxy. [env: OATMEAL_OPENAI_URL=] [default: https://api.openai.com]
+Can be swapped to a compatible proxy. [env: OATMEAL_OPENAI_URL=] [default: https://api.openai.com]
       --openai-token <openai-token>
           OpenAI API token when using the OpenAI backend. [env: OATMEAL_OPENAI_TOKEN=] -h, --help